redox-os/book/src/building-redox.md

     Please be patient.
 The bootstrapping process can take anywhere from 5 minutes to an hour depending on the hardware and network it's being run on.

- 3. After boootstrapping is completed, update the `PATH` environment variable for the current shell:
+ 3. After bootstrapping is completed, update the `PATH` environment variable for the current shell:

     ```sh
     source ~/.cargo/env